gutschilla/elixir-pdf-generator/README.md

 # elixir-pdf-generator

-A simple wrapper for wkhtmltopdf (HTML to PDF) and PDFTK (adds in encryption) for use in Elixir projects.
+A wrapper for wkhtmltopdf (HTML to PDF) and PDFTK (adds in encryption) for use in Elixir projects.
+If available, it will use xvfb-run (x virtual frame buffer) to use wkhtmltopdf on systems that have no X installed, e.g. a server.
-It is currently using temporary files instead of pipes or other means of IPC.

 # New in 0.3.2 and 0.3.3